 It was really due to the competition in the space, you have to find a way to differentiate yourself when there are 20 other players doing the same thing.
 Some are better capitalized than others, which is obviously an important thing.

-If somebody is getting better leverage in their credit agreements or debt package, they can obviously afford to pay higher multiple.
+If somebody gets better leverage in their credit agreements or debt package, they can afford to pay a higher multiple.
 So you just have to find a way to differentiate yourself.

 And also show a good value prop to that veterinarian of, Hey, in addition to paying you this competitive multiple upfront, you can make a lot more under our model.

-They get profit distributions as well because they're retaining their interest in their clinic, but it's really just a lot that aligns us so we're all working towards the same goal.
+They get profit distributions because they're retaining their interest in their clinic, but it just aligns us, so we're all working towards the same goal.

-They obviously help refer deals to us because the more clinics we can buy in the more EBITDA we can acquire.
-Obviously, that's going to help us sell at a premium multiple down the road.
+They help refer deals to us because the more clinics we can buy-in, the more EBITDA we can acquire.
+That's going to help us sell at a premium multiple down the road.

-We're basically a service organization.
-We have a big acquisition team, which is our core business, but we're also trying to help drive same-store sales, introduce operational efficiencies, take advantage of our procurement synergies, and things like that.
+We're a service organization.
+We have a big acquisition team, our core business.
+Still, we're also trying to help drive same-store sales, introduce operational efficiencies, take advantage of our procurement synergies, and things like that.

-Lots of it is really uniformity when you're doing this many deals and a tight timeline, whether it's with our legal agreements, deal structures, we want things to be as similar as possible.
+There is a lot of uniformity when you're doing this many deals and a tight timeline; whether it's with our legal agreements or deal structures, we want things to be as similar as possible.

 I don't want to have a nightmare where I go off and do have 85 different structures.
-That's also going to make us less attractive to the next sponsor that comes in when our private equity firm just chooses to exit at some point in the future.
+That will also make us less attractive to the next sponsor that comes in when our private equity firm just chooses to exit in the future.

 That's key to keep track of everything, the uniformity, a lot of it though, with us wanting to do 40 plus acquisitions a year.
 Communication is key too.
 We have to have a lot of cadences.